 Our common stock currently trades on the Nasdaq Global Select Market under the symbol "SIRI".
 The Nasdaq Global Select Market has several continued listing criteria that companies must satisfy in order to remain listed on the exchange.
 One of these criteria is that a company's common stock have a trading price that is greater than or equal to \$1.00 per share.
+While, on October 16, 2008, Nasdaq temporarily suspended the \$1.00 per share minimum bid requirement until January 16, 2009, we believe that it is in the best interests of the company and our stockholders to give the board the flexibility to meet these requirements when Nasdaq resumes enforcement.
 September 19, 2008 is the last day our common stock traded above \$1.00 per share.
-If the price of our common stock closes below the minimum \$1.00 per share required for continued listing by Nasdaq for thirty consecutive business days, Nasdaq will notify us and provide us an initial period of 180 calendar days to regain compliance.
+If the price of our common stock closes below the minimum \$1.00 per share required for continued listing by Nasdaq for thirty consecutive business days following the end of the temporary suspension, Nasdaq will notify us and provide us an initial period of 180 calendar days to regain compliance.
 Currently, we meet all of the Nasdaq Global Select Market's continued listing criteria, other than the minimum trading price requirement.

 Although our common stock's trading price has not been below the \$1.00 per share level for thirty consecutive trading days (the length of time the trading price would need to be below the minimum trading price before the Nasdaq Global Select Market could initiate delisting procedures), we believe that approval of this proposal would significantly reduce our risk of not meeting this continued listing standard in the future.

 The purpose of the reverse stock split is to increase the per share trading value of our common stock.
 Our board of directors intends to effect the proposed reverse stock split only if it believes that a decrease in the number of shares outstanding is likely to improve the trading price for our common stock, and only if the implementation of a reverse stock split is determined by the board of directors to be in the best interests of the company and its stockholders.
-Our board of directors may exercise its discretise in the number of shares split.
+Our board of directors may exercise its discretion not to implement a reverse stock split.